 Comment: The PEPTIC study will be the largest clinical trial ever undertaken in critically ill patients.

-The MRINZ has a long-standing collaboration with researchers from the University of Auckland and Otago University, working to identify associations between various lifestyle factors and obesity in children and adolescents.
+The MRINZ has a long-standing collaboration with researchers from the University of Auckland and University of Otago, working to identify associations between various lifestyle factors and obesity in children and adolescents.
 The collaboration utilises data on over 250,000 children from 71 centres in 35 countries, from the ISAAC programme.
-In 2015 three studies were published; the association of paracetamol treatment in infancy and BMI in children, the association between breastfeeding and BMI in children, and the association between parental smoking and BMI of children and adolescents.
-The findings of the analyses of parental smoking and childhood obesity were particularly interesting.
-We found that both maternal and paternal smoking in childhood is associated with greater BMIs in children.
+In 2016 we published a major study investigating the association between birthweight and body mass index (BMI) in the ISAAC children.
+We found that the higher the birthweight, the greater the BMI at age 6 to 7 years.

 Oxygen therapy has been demonstrated to place patients with acute exacerbations of chronic obstructive pulmonary disease (COPD) at risk of carbon dioxide retention and poor clinical outcomes.
 This has led to a change in practice with more careful use of oxygen given to such patients transferred by ambulance to hospital.
-However an audit of management in Wellington has shown that while oxygen is more carefully controlled, its use to drive bronchodilator nebulisers still leads to inappropriately excessive delivery of oxygen.
-This has led to a Health Research Council of New Zealand funded study of the use of air versus oxygen bronchodilator nebulisation in acute exacerbations of COPD, the results of which will be due in 2016.
+However an audit of management in Wellington has shown that while oxygen therapy is more carefully controlled, its use to drive bronchodilator nebulisers still leads to inappropriately excessive delivery of oxygen.
+This has led to a Health Research Council of New Zealand-funded study which has shown that the use of air is safer than oxygen in the nebulisation of bronchodilators in acute exacerbations of COPD.

 Comment: This study is an example of how clinical research is guided by the findings of audits of clinical practice.